muditsen/DailyCodingProblemKotlin/README.md

 10) **Day 10** : Implement a job scheduler which takes in a function f and an integer n, and calls f after n milliseconds.

+11) **Day 11** : Implement an autocomplete system.
+That is, given a query string s and a set of all possible query strings, return all strings in the set that have s as a prefix.
+                 For example, given the query string de and the set of strings [dog, deer, deal], return [deer, deal].

 ## Others